dargaCode/CodecademyArmandoPerezLayout/README.md

 # Armando Pérez Page Layout
 <strong>Language: HTML/CSS</strong>

-This one went pretty quickly.
-Here’s the example layout.
+This one went pretty quickly. <a href="https://s3.amazonaws.com/codecademy-content/projects/armando-perez/index.html">Here’s the example layout</a>.

 I read that accurate mental model of how CSS works is a huge help toward working efficiently, and I’m starting to enjoy those benefits.